-Tonight – October 23, 2017 – let the waxing crescent moon be your guide to the planet Saturn.
-Look first for the moon and that nearby bright starlike object will be Saturn, the 6th planet outward from the sun.
+Tonight – October 23, 2017 – and tomorrow night, let the waxing crescent moon be your guide to the planet Saturn.
+The moon will be easy to spot above the sunset point.
+That nearby bright starlike object will be Saturn, 6th planet outward from the sun.
 Seek for the moon and Saturn as soon as darkness falls, or when these two celestial beauties are highest up for the night.
 From mid-northern latitudes, the moon and Saturn follow the sun beneath the horizon by early-to-mid evening; and from the Southern Hemisphere, these two worlds set at late evening.

-Click here for an almanac telling you when the moon and Saturn set in your sky.
+Click here for recommended almanacs; they can tell you when the moon and Saturn will set in your sky.

 Although the moon and Saturn are close together on the great dome of sky, these two worlds are nowhere close together in space.
 The moon, our closest celestial neighbor is little over 251,000 miles (404,000 km) from Earth; yet Saturn, the farthest world that you can easily see with the unaided eye, lodges way out there, at nearly four thousand times the moon’s distance from us.

 At present, Saturn is about 10.63 astronomical units (AU) from Earth and 10 astronomical units from the sun.
 One astronomical unit (AU) = Earth/sun distance.

 The feature sky chart at top is designed for mid-northern North American latitudes and, for visual purposes, exaggerates the size of the moon.
 In the world’s Eastern Hemisphere – Europe, Africa, Asia, Indonesia, Australia and New Zealand – the moon’s position will be offset somewhat toward the previous date.
 Nonetheless, as seen from around the world, the nearby bright point of light in the moon’s vicinity tonight and tomorrow night will be Saturn.